athena-framework/website/docs/components/README.md

 The default algorithm is as follows:

 1. Check the request's attributes for a key that matches the name of the argument; such as as a path param or something set via a listener (either built-in or custom)
-1. Check if the type of the argument is `HTTP::Request`, if so use the current request object
+1. Check if the type of the argument is [ART::Request][], if so use the current request object
 1. Check if the argument has a default value, or use `nil` if it is nilable
 1. Raise an exception if an argument's value could be not resolved